krhoda/wasm_webworker_example/README.md

 export {makeDemoWorker};
 ```
-Now, this is not the traditional way to import WebWorkers or WASM, so this is how I made it work this way:
+Now, this is not the traditional way to import WebWorkers or WASM, so this is how I made it work:
 `package.json`, the relevant part:
 ```javascript
 {